By Martyn Richard Jones

 Some people claim that strategy is primarily about building advantage[1].
 My view is that this is not strictly accurate.
-Strategy is about overcoming significant challenges and achieving significant objectives, it is not intrinsically about building advantage, as if business operated in a perfectly symmetrical universe where commercial life played itself out as some perfect tinsel town idea of what business should be and what success should look like.
+Strategy is about overcoming significant challenges and achieving significant objectives; it is not intrinsically about building advantage, as if business operated in a perfectly symmetrical universe where commercial life played itself out as some perfect tinsel town idea of what business should be and what success should look like.

 Some people in the past have defined Data Warehousing in strategic terms as a “rising tide strategy”.
-Seen from a certain perspective, the tem “rising tide strategy” could perhaps be considered meaningless to all but a very small number of people in an even smaller technical niche.
+Seen from a particular perspective, the term “rising tide strategy” could perhaps be considered meaningless to all but a very small number of people in an even smaller technical niche.
 It is perhaps worse than meaningless in the context of strategy and enterprise data warehousing, because it is also a term that people may find misleading.

 [1] Accelerating Customer Relationships: Using CRM and Relationship Technologies [Taschenbuch]